-The impressive Visitors Center tells the story of the important research that is taking place at this laboratory through a series of exhibits on renewable energy.
-The building itself is an exhibit on passive solar energy and features an innovative Trombe wall-the building's most striking architectural feature.
+Through a series of exhibits on renewable energy, the impressive Visitors Center tells the story of the important research that is taking place at this laboratory.
+The building itself is an exhibit on passive solar energy and features an innovative Trombe wall – the building's most striking architectural feature.
 The huge, undulating wall has five sections, each angled in a "V" shape.
-Windows on the south side of the "V" provide natural daylighting and early morning heat, as well as spectacular views of the surrounding high rocky buttes.
+Windows on the south side of the "V" provide natural daylight and early morning heat, as well as spectacular views of the surrounding high rocky buttes.

 For tour information and other programs, see NREL's Education Center.

 ENVIRONMENTAL CLEANUP AT THE ROCKY MOUNTAIN ARSENAL WILDLIFE REFUGE